I listened to Terry Gross interview Steve Silberman about the history of—and myths about—autism with great interest.

 What are the plausible culprits?

 2) Acetaminophen, a coal-derived medication that is known to interfere with the body’s production of glutathione, a chemical necessary to rid the body of neurotoxins like aluminum and mercury.
-Read more about this here.
+Read more about the role of acetaminophen in autism here and here.
+Read one family’s story about how vaccines and Tylenol caused their son’s autism here.

 3) A combination of toxic environmental exposures, perhaps including glyphosate and the ingredients in certain vaccines, that creates an inflammatory response in the body, leading to sometimes irreparable brain disruption and autoimmune dysfunction.

-I am glad that Silberman’s book is drawing attention to the autism epidemic and the needs of people with autism.
+I am glad that Steve Silberman’s book, NeuroTribes, is drawing attention to the autism epidemic and the needs of people with autism.

 For Further Reading: